Barriers to seeking safety from family violence

 They might fear how people will respond

 People around the person experiencing family violence may not understand the complexity of the situation.
-If people don’t understand how family violence works and how serious it is, they can defer to harmful victim-blaming and judgement .
+If people don’t understand how family violence works and how serious it is, they might start harmful victim-blaming and judging.

 People experiencing violence can also fear how their community might respond.
 Community members may not believe them, or might side with the abusive partner – especially if their partner has already isolated them.